Data integration of non-probability and probability samples with deterministic predictive mean matching: Introduction

 In this paper we focus on the predictive mean matching (PMM) MI estimator in the context of data integration, which can be seen as a technique combining NN and parametric (or non-parametric) imputation estimators.
-PMM combined with multiple imputation was introduced by \citet{little1988missing,rubin1986statistical} for imputing missing data in surveys. \citet{schenker1996partial} and \citet{horton2001multiple} advocated PMM imputation because of its robustness to model mis-specification.
+PMM combined with multiple imputation was introduced by \citet{little1988missing,rubin1986statistical} for imputing missing data in surveys. \citet{schenker1996partial} and \citet{horton2001multiple} advocated PMM imputation because of its robustness to model misspecification.
 The asymptotic properties of the PMM estimator were recently discussed in the context of survey non-response by \citet{yang_asymptotic_2020}.
-Initial work on multiply robust estimation was done by \citet{chen_note_2021}.
+Initial work on multiply robust PMM estimation was done by \citet{chen_note_2021}.
 However, the PMM estimator has not yet been discussed or studied in the context of data integration involving non-probability and probability samples.
-Our contribution can be summarized as follows:
+Our contribution can be summarised as follows:

-\begin{enumerate} \item We study properties of two variants of semi-parametric PMM estimators for the data integration problem: matching either by predicted-predicted ($\hat{y}-\hat{y}$) or predicted-observed ($\hat{y}-y$) values.
-The first option is the standard PMM estimator, which is used in most of the existing studies, while the first one is less commonly discussed.
+\begin{enumerate} \item We study properties of two variants of semi-parametric \emph{deterministic} PMM estimators for the data integration problem: matching either by predicted-predicted ($\hat{y}-\hat{y}$) or predicted-observed ($\hat{y}-y$) values.
+The first option is the standard PMM estimator, which is used in most of the existing studies, while the second one is less commonly discussed.
 The motivation for the $\hat{y}-y$ is based on its performance when continuous variables are used and the model is correctly specified.
 Moreover, we discuss mixed matching that involves both cases. \item We prove the consistency of these estimators under suitable assumptions where population size is either known or estimated.
-We provide proof for consistency of the $\hat{y}-\hat{y}$ estimator under mis-specified model.
-The theorem can easily be extended to non-parametric models, such as Nadaraya–Watson kernel regression or even simple artificial neural networks.
-We also prove consistency when the model is mis-specified. \item We derive analytic variance estimators and study their performance (along bootstrap estimators) for finite populations.
-Furthermore, the proposed closed form expression for analytical variance can also be used for the NN estimator.
-We also prove a~result analogous to \citet{yang2021integration} concerning large non-probability sample behaviour of the variance estimator. \end{enumerate}
+In the case of $\hat{y}-y$ estimator, the theorem can be extended to non-parametric models, such as Nadaraya–Watson kernel regression or even simple artificial neural networks.
+We provide proof of the consistency of the $\hat{y}-\hat{y}$ estimator under model misspecification. \item We derive a variance decomposition and a partially analytic variance estimator and study its performance (along with fully bootstrap estimators) for finite populations.
+Furthermore, the proposed closed form expression for analytical variance can also be used for the NN estimator, extending the result of \citet{yang2021integration}. \end{enumerate}

 In the paper, we discuss the significant differences between the PMM estimator based on $\hat{y}-\hat{y}$ matching and NN estimator.
 The two are identical only in one very special case, when the \textit{assumed} model is linear and depends on a~single covariate.
 Of particular importance is the fact that predictive mean matching approach resolves the curse of dimensionality and uses less restrictive assumptions than the NN estimator.
 Our rigorous approach to study properties of the two proposed PMM estimators is different from those in the \citet{yang2021integration}.